astronomer/ask-astro/docs/README.md

 <br />

 Ask Astro is an open-source reference implementation of [Andreessen Horowitz's LLM Application Architecture](https://a16z.com/emerging-architectures-for-llm-applications/) built by [Astronomer](https://astronomer.io).
-It provides an end-to-end example of a Q&A LLM application used to answer questions about Apache Airflow and Astronomer, including:
+It provides an end-to-end example of a Q&A LLM application used to answer questions about [Apache Airflow®](https://airflow.apache.org/) and Astronomer, including:

 - Airflow DAGs for data ingestion from various sources to a vector database
 - An API containing the business logic of taking a user's prompt and ultimately generating a response